 Once we consolidated these ideas into representative options, we still had more than fifty that the community helped identify.
 We also heard many views about the appropriateness of these options, which helped us further narrow down those we should be considering.
 The identification of those options the community is comfortable with has largely guided the plans we propose for each of our water supply systems.
-In some instances, there were other factors we needed to consider.
-We we proposed anything that appeared at odds with the prferences we heard from the community, we explained the rationale for this.
-For example, we need to make best use of our available resources in a way that is environmentally sustainable and delivers greatest customer value.
+In some instances, there are other factors we need to consider.
+Where we are proposing anything that appears at odds with the preferences we've heard from the community, we have explained the rationale for this.
+This might be because, for example:

-- we need to align with Government policy or the strategic direction of other strategies - preferred options alone can't ensure we can reliably and affordably secure future water supplies
+- we need to align with Government policy or the strategic direction of other strategies - preferred options alone can't ensure we can reliably and affordably secure future water supplies we need to make best use of our available resources in a way that is environmentally sustainable and delivers greatest customer value.